About OSE Lab

 A. Create open access training material for computational economics.

 The biggest service provided by the OSE Lab is our Summer Boot Camp.
-The 2018 camp had 25 students enrolled and 15 different instructors.
-All of the training materials for the Boot Camp are open access and are available through OSE Lab's open source GitHub repositories (2017 repo and 2018 repo).
+The 2018 boot camp had 25 students enrolled and 15 different instructors.
+All of the training materials for the Boot Camp are open access and are available through OSE Lab's open source GitHub repositories (2017 repo, 2018 repo, and 2019 repo).
 We expect to add lectures and training modules over the coming months and years.
+The OSE Lab summer boot camp is currently not being held due to COVID-19 restrictions.

 B. Support open source research that is collaborative, transparent, and replicable.